caioarantes/AGLgis/paper.md

   These are mapped to the red, green, and blue channels, respectively.
 - Direct and batch download of processed bands clipped to area of interest.

 All major processing parameters such as geometry, temporal range, polarization, and correction options are accessible via the plugin's interface.
-The figures below illustrate the plugin's interface and typical results:
+The figures below illustrate the plugin's interface and typical results.

 ![Oveview tab for setting selection](medias/view.png)